-With retiring Village Administrator Robert Schoelle leaving such a large impression behind him, the Garden City Board of Trustees made an equally large splash announcing the hiring of former Glen Cove Mayor Ralph V. Suozzi as Schoelle’s heir effective March 31.
-The announcement was made at the board of trustees meeting on Thursday, March 20.
+With retiring Village Administrator Robert Schoelle leaving such a large impression behind him, the Garden City Board of Trustees made an equally large splash announcing the hiring of former Glen Cove mayor Ralph V. Suozzi to be Schoelle’s heir apparent effective March 31.
+The announcement was made at the board of trustees meeting held on Thursday, March 20.
 Suozzi’s new responsibility as village administrator will find him reporting to Mayor John Watras and the board of trustees as the chief operating officer, responsible for leading and managing the daily operational activities of the village.
 The Glen Cove native was plucked from an initial pool of 120 applicants found by AffionPublic, a national municipal search firm that was tapped by the search committee of Trustees Richard Silver, Andrew Cavanaugh and Brian Daughney to aid in filling the position.
-The search process was an arduous one, according to Mayor Watras.
+The search process was an arduous one according to Mayor Watras.

-Having served four terms (2006-2013) as mayor of Glen Cove, Suozzi brings experience in technology-focused executive roles.
-He had a 20-year-career in the private sector with American Express and CBS.
+Having served four terms (2006-2013) as mayor of Glen Cove, Suozzi brings experience in technology-focused executive roles he served during a 20-year-career in the private sector with American Express and CBS.
 These were some of the factors involved with the decision to hire him according to Board Treasurer Silver.

 “Ralph brings a wealth of experience to the village, experience that aligns extremely well with the criteria that we believed from the beginning were most important in our next village administrator,” he explained.
 “That includes a demonstrated record of achievement in the top executive role in a municipality, strong finance experience and a record of identifying and using technology to enhance municipal operations.”